Dlloydev/ESP32-ESP32S2-AnalogWrite/README.md

 **Attaching to free Channel**

 This process is automatic - the servo pin will be attached to the next free channel.
-If you need to assign the servo pin(s) to specific channels or to set the minimum, default or maximum microsecond values, then call the `attach()`method first.
+If you need to assign the servo pin(s) to specific channels or to set the minimum or maximum microsecond values, then call the `attach()`method first.

 ##### Syntax